KDE/git-lab/README.md

 git lab login --host invent.kde.org --token ${YOUR_PRIVATE_TOKEN}
 ```

+Your token is saved in the json file `~/.config/gitlabconfig` by default.
 Alternatively, instead of a token, you can also specify a command (`--command`) that returns the token.
 This way, you can store the token in a password manager or gpg-encrypted.